ARTICLE 1 – NAME OF OFFICE

 Section 5: Duties of the officers:

-PRESIDENT-The President shall be the principal standing officer of CHA and shall, in general, supervise and control all of the business and affairs of CHA.
-The President shall have, but is not limited to, the following powers and duties:
+PRESIDENT-The President shall be the principal standing officer of CHA and shall, in general, supervise and monitor all of the business and affairs of CHA.

 VICE PRESIDENT-The Vice President shall have the following powers and duties: